sunil-gumatimath/database-notebook/README.md

     - `group_by.sql` — Grouping data by department, job, salary, and hire year
     - `having.sql` — Filtering grouped results with HAVING clause
     - `order_by.sql` — Sorting results in ascending/descending order
-  - `assignments/` — `assignment.sql` — Practice queries with aggregation and grouping
+  - `assignments/` — `aggregate_assignment.sql` — Practice queries with aggregation and grouping

 ### Query features
 - **`operators/`** — SQL operators for filtering and pattern matching